 Supporting Protagonist: He serves as a Foil to Ashe, both of them wanting to see Dalmasca restored and to claim vengeance for the death of their loved ones.
 However Vaan's actions only drive the story up to when Ashe joins the party, after that the game follows her entirely and Vaan just advises her like the other characters and acts as party leader in non-combat areas.
 He gets over this role in Revenant Wings, though, whereas Ashe's is somewhat downplayed.

-The Sneaky Guy: He was able to infiltrate the Royal Palace of Rabanastre practically by himself.
-Considering Balthier, legendary sky pirate, considers it a feat on his level and he had Fran's help to do it, that's pretty impressive.
+The Sneaky Guy: He was able to infiltrate the Royal Palace of Rabanastre with a little prompting from Old Dalan and find its hidden Treasure Room.
+Balthier, a legendary sky pirate, considers it a feat on his level and he and Fran had to wait for the chaos of La Resistances attack to achieve the same.

 Tagalong Kid: He is only two years younger than Ashe and is more of The Lancer towards her, but does not have a true connection to the main plot.
 This is averted in Revenant Wings, though, in which he really is the main character.